AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 The :ada:`'Small` attribute returns the "small" of a type, i.e. the smallest value used in the machine representation of the type.
-The *small* must be at least equal to or smaller than the *delta*.
-Unless it's specified, the *small* is automatically selected by the compiler, and, in many cases it's equal to the *delta* of the type.
-For ordinary (binary) fixed-point types, we can specify a specific *small* by using the :ada:`Small` attribute.
+The *small* must be at least equal to or smaller than the *delta* |mdash| in other words, it must conform to the :ada:`T'Small <= T'Delta` rule.

+.. admonition:: Attention

+    The :ada:`Small` and the :ada:`Delta` need not actually be small numbers.
+    They can be arbitrarily large.
+(They could be 1.0, or 1000.0, for example.)

+When we declare an ordinary fixed-point data type, we must specify the *delta*.
+Specifying the *small*, however, is optional:

+- If the *small* isn't specified, it is automatically selected by the compiler.
+  In this case, the actual value of the *small* is an implementation-defined power of two |mdash| always following the rule that says:
+  :ada:`T'Small <= T'Delta`.

+- If we want, however, to specify the *small*, we can do that by using the :ada:`'Small` aspect.
+In this case, it doesn't need to be a power of two.

+For decimal fixed-point types, we cannot specify the *small*.
+In this case, it's automatically selected by the compiler, and it's always equal to the *delta*.

 Let's see an example: